nametree

 Bertrand traditionally bright raven or illustrious; used as a Haitian given name

-Carline Haitian Creole coined name built on Caroline, traditionally free woman
+Carline Haitian Creole name built on Caroline, from Charles (Germanic karl, 'man')

 Chantal traditionally linked to a French place name meaning stony ground; a widely used Haitian given name